OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 > clearly define a vendor-neutral, principle-led meaning of GitOps, which will establish a foundation for interoperability between tools, conformance, and certification.

-This working group recently released version 1 of their [principles](https://github.com/open-gitops/documents/blob/main/PRINCIPLES.md), which states that:
+This working group recently released version one of their [principles](https://github.com/open-gitops/documents/blob/main/PRINCIPLES.md), which states that:

 > The desired state of a GitOps managed system must be:
 >